stblake/polyalphabetic/README.md

 ## Quagmire IV

 Quagmire IV ciphers use a plaintext keyword, a ciphertext keyword, and a cycleword.
-They are, at least for this program, significantly harder to solve than other Quagmire ciphers.
+They are, at least for this program, significantly harder to solve than other Quagmire ciphers (especially in the absence of any cribs.)

 Here we solve a relatively easy Quagmire IV cipher, with a plaintext keyword of length 7, a ciphertext keyword of length 3, and a cycleword of length 3.